femmeromantic/fnc/README.md

-# fnc
+# libfuckyou
-Fuck Notification Center, a simple notification daemon that doesn't do anything.
+A notification daemon that doesn't do anything.

 ---

 ## Installation
 ```
-cargo install --git https://github.com/femmeromantic/fnc fnc
+cargo install --git https://github.com/femmeromantic/libfuckyou libfuckyou
 ```

-## What does it do?
-Nothing.
-Using fnc there is no way to read your notifications.

 ## Why?
-Some applications will crash if you do not use a notification daemon.
+I don't like notifications, however some applications (namely, discord) will crash if you do not use a notification daemon.

 ---